dmgrit/priority-channels/README.md

 - **Highest priority always first** - when we always want to process messages [in order of priority](#priority-channel-with-highest-priority-always-first)
 - **Processing by frequency ratio** - when we want to prevent starvation of lower priority messages, either
   [with goroutines](#processing-channels-by-frequency-ratio-with-goroutines) or [with priority channel](#priority-channel-with-frequency-ratio)
+- **Processing by probability** - when we want to run a simulation of processing messages [with different probabilities](#priority-channel-with-probability)

 ### Advanced use cases - priority channel groups
 - Channel groups by highest priority first inside group and choose among groups by frequency ratio